Powerlearnproject/software-engineering-august-2024-cohort-se-assignment-day-2-git-and-github-se-day-2-git-and-github/README.md

       2. Public repositories showcase your work to potential employers or future collaborators interested in your project; Increased Visibility
       3. Free Hosting: Many platforms offer free hosting for public repositories, which is ideal for open-source projects.
       4. Learning and Feedback: Public repositories can help you improve your coding skills through feedback from other developers
     - Disadvantages
         1. Public repositories carry a security risk since the code is open to everyone, there's a higher risk of exposing vulnerabilities
         2. Your code and ideas are also accessible to everyone, which might not be ideal if you want to protect your intellectual property
     **Private repositories**
      - Advantages
         1. Private repositories ensure code and Intelluctual protection
         2. Private repositories also give you more control over who can view and modify you code.
         3. Thers's also the benefit of testing and developing your project away from public exposure which is crucial for sensitive or unfinished projects

-    - disadvantages
+    - Disadvantages
        1. Limited Collaboration: Only invited collaborators can contribute, which might limit the diversity of input and feedback1.
        2. Cost: Some platforms charge for private repositories, especially if you need more advanced features or more collaborators1